EthanPeters96/FlavorVault/README.md

 #### Client Goals

--   To be able to view the site on a range of devices.
+-   To be able to view the site on a range of devices
--   To make it easy for users to find and follow recipes.
+-   To make it easy for users to find and follow recipes
--   To allow users to add, view, edit and delete recipes.
+-   To allow users to add, view, edit, and delete recipes
--   To allow people to contact FlavorVault to ask further questions or suggest cooking recommendations etc.
+-   To allow people to contact FlavorVault to ask questions or suggest cooking recommendations

 #### First Time User Goals